Chart Color Schemes

 Red Hill features high concentrations of group households and family households, with a higher-than-average median household size

-Family households account for 77.5% of all households, including 43.0% that are couples with children, 25.1% that are couples without children, and 8.0% that are single parent families.
+Family households account for 77.5% of all households, consisting of 43.0% couples with children, 25.1% couples without children, and 8.0% single parent families.
 Non-family households make up the remaining 22.5%, with lone person households at 19.3% and group households comprising 4.0%.
-The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.5.
+The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households